aditipandey172004/my-demo/README.md

 # my-demo
-this is my 1st git repo:
+this is my 1st git repositary:
+It's aditi